weigelworld/pan-nlrome/results/metadata/README.md

 - TEs_2kb_Upstream: one or more TE(s) predicted in 2kb region upstream of gene

 ## File 'orthogroup_based_metadata.tsv':
-- idnew: Reinspected orthogroup ID
+- idnew: Reinspected orthogroup identifier
-- idold: Original orthogroup ID
+- idold: Original orthogroup identifier
 - status: orthogroup or singleton
 - use: binary
 - NLRs: number of NLRs contained